 By Rail: Ajmer city is well connected by rail with important cities like Delhi, Agra, Jaipur, Udaipur, Jodhpur, Ahmedabad etc.

-By Road: Regular Bus Services are available from Ajmer city to all important tourist places in the state and other major city outside the State.
+By Road: Regular Bus Services are available from Ajmer city to all important tourist places in the state and another major city outside the State.

-Cab : The Dargah is located 3 kilometres from the main bus stand at Ajmer.
+Cab : The Dargah is located 3 kilometers from the main bus stand at Ajmer.
 A cab takes about 10 minutes to get there and charges under INR 150.